 - Not currently an APCH Staff Member

 For more information on how to start your journey as a mentor at APCH, contact us at firstname.lastname@example.org.
 We look forward to welcoming you home!

 About A Place Called Home

 2830 South Central Avenue, Los Angeles, CA 90011, US

-A Place Called Home first swung open its doors in 1993 - a year after the LA Unrest, amidst a crime epidemic that rendered the streets of South Central unsafe for children of any age.
-APCH’s mission was simple, but wrought with challenges: to provide the gang affected youth of South Los Angeles with a safe haven away from the life threatening dangers and temptations of the streets.
+A Place Called Home first swung open its doors in 1993 - a year after the LA Unrest, amidst a crime epidemic that rendered the streets of South Central unsafe for its children of any age.
+APCH’s mission was simple, but wrought with challenges: to provide gang-affected youth of South Los Angeles with a safe haven away from the life-threatening dangers and temptations of the streets.

 Since then, a dynamic, multi-service youth and community center has evolved and grown on the corner of South Central Ave and 29th Street.
 For 30 years, A Place Called Home has been serving South Central youth ages eight to mid-twenties and their families through education and arts programs, mental health counseling, mentorship, job readiness, college scholarships, civic engagement, and more.
 At our core, we are still a place where young people who face tremendous challenges can experience the safety, joy, and opportunity that should be a part of every childhood.

 - Child Welfare

 - Child Development